maekitalo/cxxtools/doc/serialization-howto.markdown

 There are 2 aspects, which have to be taken care of when defining operators.

-As always we have to make sure, that the operators are defined only once.
+As always, we have to make sure that the operators are defined only once.
 A common pattern is to define the operators inline in the header file, where the object is defined.
 Another possibility is to just declare the operators in the header and define them in the source file.
-In the latter case it is perfectly OK to forward declare the `cxxtools::SerializationInfo` object instead if including `cxxtools/serialzationinfo.h`.
+In the latter case it is perfectly OK to forward declare the `cxxtools::SerializationInfo` object instead of including `cxxtools/serialzationinfo.h`.
 Forward declaration can be done like that:

     namespace cxxtools